EndPointCorp/end-point-blog/2022/07/visionport-at-university-of-tokyo-new-york-office.md

 [Register here](https://convergence_peace_activities.eventbrite.com/) and join us for this viewing on August 6th and 7th at the University of Tokyo’s New York office located at [145 W. 57th St., 21st Floor, New York, NY 10019](https://goo.gl/maps/Kgd9rFf3eBU1oR2t7).

-For more information about VisionPort, contact [sales@visionport.com](mailto:sales@visionport.com) or visit www.visionport.com.
+For more information about VisionPort, email [sales@visionport.com](mailto:sales@visionport.com) or visit [visionport.com](https://www.visionport.com/).

-Images and photography provided by the University of Tokyo, the department of Interfaculty Initiative in Information Studies, the lab of Professor Hidenori Watanave and the lab of Professor Taichi Furuhashi.
+Images and photography provided by the University of Tokyo, the department of Interfaculty Initiative in Information Studies, the lab of Professor Hidenori Watanave, and the lab of Professor Taichi Furuhashi.